Besufekad-HAZ/first-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 --> I would like to thank the Microverse team for allowing us to work on this project.

+--> The Original design idea is by <a href="https://www.behance.net/adagio07">Cindy Shin in Behance".</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>